KuroP1/katacoda-scenarios/PCI_DSS/step5.md

-# User view of your site
+# Add products for your website

 After setting the functions of the 'Stripe' Plugin to 'enabled'.
 You can create a demo product to test is the payment method working.